 It turns out that genetics has a lot to do with whether someone will suffer from gout – the disease once associated with gluttonous indulgence and King Henry VIII.

-23andMe’s report looks at variants in two genes associated with increased risk for the condition.
+Variants in the genes ABCG2 and SLC2A9 are associated with increased risk for gout.
 The gene ABCG2 encodes a protein that transports uric acid out of cells, while SLC2A9 encodes a protein that helps regulate the amount of uric acid removed from the blood by the kidneys.
-The 23andMe report looks at the single nucleotide polymorphisms (SNPs) in the gene SLC2A9 and in ABCG2.

 The answer goes by the name “uricase.”
 This gene produces a protein that breaks down uric acid.
 Uricase evolved a very long time ago and exists in organisms ranging from single-celled bacteria to almost all vertebrates.
 Its existence protects against uric acid build-up and, therefore, against gout.

 Unfortunately, for us humans, the uricase gene in our DNA is so mutated it no longer works.
 But we are not the only species to suffer from the so-called “King of Disease.”

 Dalmations also famously get gout.
 In their case the mutations occur in a gene called SLC2A9 that helps excrete uric acid from the body.
 Interestingly, variations in this same gene are also associated with gout in humans.
 Most birds and some reptiles also develop gout, especially when kept as pets.
 This seems to be the result of extremely high protein diets and kidney failure.